-This blog post explores the state of data streaming for the retail industry in 2023.
+This blog post explores the state of data streaming for the retail industry.
 The evolution of omnichannel customer experiences, hybrid shopping models, and hyper-personalized recommendations requires an optimized end-to-end supply chain, fancy mobile apps, and integration with pioneering technologies like social commerce or metaverse.
 Data streaming allows integrating and correlating data in real time at any scale.
 I look at retail trends to explore how data streaming helps as a business enabler, including customer stories from Walmart, Albertsons, Otto, AO.com, and more.
 A complete slide deck and on-demand video recording are included.

 Several disruptive trends impact innovation in the retail industry to reduce costs, increase the customer experience, and keep customer retention and revenue high: